There are plenty of ways to skin a cat, as are there plenty of ways to build a garden tunnel.

 The netting I used is nylon 3.5" squares, and I found the 5ft x 15ft size to be absolutely perfect.
 I used 5 of these, one for each of the 5 segments.
 I'm sure you can find the stuff if you look around.

-I really love jute twine because it's quite biodegradable.
+I really love jute twine because it biodegrades so quickly.
 Anytime I cut down my trellises / stakes which I've tied, I just simply drop the cut twine scraps into my garden and let them turn into dirt.

 butternut squash waltham hanging on trellis curing on vine with sky and clouds